Scale Economies and Aggregate Productivity: Introduction

-Our quantitative exercise applies the theoretical insights to UK aggregate productivity.
-We show that estimated increases in returns to scale accompanied by estimated increases in markups replicate UK aggregate productivity dynamics well.
-Rising fixed costs cannot explain the data as well.
-If markups had not increased, UK aggregate productivity would have been 20\% higher through efficiency gains from scale economies.
+Underlying these contributions is a central insight that fixed costs and returns to scale, while observationally similar at the firm level, operate through distinct aggregate channels.
+Both reduce profits and lower the mass of active firms, strengthening selection and raising the average productivity of producers.
+However, the productivity gains from returns to scale depend on firms’ ability to expand output.
+When markups are high, demand constraints limit firm size, dampening the selection and allocation effects of increasing returns.
+In contrast, the impact of fixed costs on productivity is independent of markups under monopolistic competition, but extending to endogenous markups introduces a countervailing effect.
+With endogenous markups, low-productivity firms are cushioned by a rise in their markup when fixed costs increase, which dampens gains to aggregate productivity.

+We decompose aggregate productivity into two components.
+The first is an extensive margin, which reflects the number of active firms and therefore the split of aggregate labour between production and overhead activities.
+The second is average productivity, which reflects the mean productivity of operating firms and is determined by selection at the entry margin.
+Rising scale economies strengthen selection and raise average productivity, but higher markups weaken this channel by allowing less productive firms to cover fixed costs.
+At the same time, higher markups increase the number of active firms, raising overhead labour and reducing the share of labour allocated to production.

+We apply the model to the UK economy using estimated time series for returns to scale, fixed costs, and markups.
+We show that rising returns to scale, taken alone, would have generated substantial productivity gains.
+Absent the increase in markups, aggregate productivity would have been roughly 20 percent higher over the period we study.
+Once rising markups are taken into account, however, the productivity gains from scale economies are largely offset, generating dynamics consistent with the observed stagnation in UK productivity.

-Our paper abstracts from the specific technologies that may have changed scale economies, other than to characterise them by increasing fixed costs or raising returns to scale (reducing MC).
-Industry studies provide some insight. \textcite{Ganapati2021_wp} shows that information technology reduced marginal costs and increased markups in the wholesale sector.
-For the manufacturing sector, \textcite{BloomGaricanoSadunVanReenen2014_ManagementScience} study specific information technologies, such as enterprise resource planning, that increase managers' span of control and, therefore, lower marginal costs. \textcite{Syverson2019_JEP} hypothesises a shift towards products with lower marginal costs, such as software and pharmaceuticals. \textcite{LashkariBauerBoussard2024_AER} link IT price changes to changing scale economies using French data.
-They find lower IT prices reallocates business to larger firms, with low scale economies, and this can cause a lower labour share.
+Our paper abstracts from specific technologies, characterising them instead by their effects on fixed or marginal costs.
+Recent applied evidence supports the link between new technologies and scale economies. \textcite{Ganapati2025_AEJMicro} shows that information technology reduced marginal costs and increased markups in wholesale. \textcite{BloomGaricanoSadunVanReenen2014_ManagementScience} study new enterprise software that expands managerial span of control. \textcite{Syverson2019_JEP} highlights the rise of low-marginal-cost products, while \textcite{LashkariBauerBoussard2024_AER} link IT price declines to rising scale economies.

-Therefore, our conclusion is that emerging technologies have increased returns to scale, which has decreased marginal costs and enhanced scale economies.
-These scale economies should translate into productivity gains.
-However, increasing market power limits the exploitation of scale economies and, in turn, productivity gains.